AbhishekDataAnalyst/Credit-Card-Approval/README.md

 2. **Data Transformation**

-   We will do transform the continuous features if the data is skewed.
+   We will transform the continuous features if the data is skewed.